sanmoskalenko/hsapp/README.md

 # hsapp

-Demo application written in Clojure.
+Demo app in Clojure.

 ## Usage
+To build the application in a jar, run the following command in the terminal:

+    make jar

-To start the application for the first time, you need to run the following command:
+To start the application in docker, you need to run the following command:

-    npm run start && lein run
+    make up

+To stop the application in docker you need to run the following command:

+    make down

+To run the application on a local kubernetes cluster, run the following command:

+    make kube-up

+To stop the local kubernetes cluster, run the command:

+    make kube-down

+To install dependencies, run the command:

+    make deps

 ## Description

-Application after launch is available on `localhost:3000`
+With the default configuration, the application, after launch, is available on `localhost:3000`

 ## License

-Copyright © 2022 FIXME
+Copyright © 2022 sanmoskalenko

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at